Skip to main content

 Other

-• AB 540 CSU Online Resource Guide: Cal State Fullerton provides application instructions and answers frequently asked questions from AB 540 students.
+• AB 540 CSU Resources: California State University provides application information, resource links, and answers to frequently asked questions from AB 540 students.

 • American Immigration Lawyers Association (AILA): A national association that provides legal services while advocating for fair immigration laws and policies.
 AILA offers licensed, professional, and free and low-cost help, and resources for researching immigration laws.